nodeshift/nodejs-reference-architecture/docs/development/apifirst.md

 - Client side and backend are developed by different teams that need way to communicate API changes
 - Development on clients and backends starts around the same time giving developers ability to mock API based on OpenAPI spec

-> NOTE: This section of the reference arcahitecture focusses on building RESTfull APIs.
+> NOTE: This section of the reference architecture focuses on building RESTfull APIs.
 For GraphQL please refer to the [GraphQL Guide][] section.

 ## "API-first" approach